apache/cloudstack-docs-admin/source/systemvm.rst

 The System VMs come from a single template.
 The System VM has the following characteristics:

--  Debian 6.0 ("Squeeze"), 2.6.32 kernel with the latest security patches from the Debian security APT repository
+-  Debian 7.8 ("wheezy"), 3.2.0 kernel with the latest security patches from the Debian security APT repository

 -  Has a minimal set of packages installed thereby reducing the attack surface

--  32-bit for enhanced performance on Xen/VMWare
+-  64-bit for enhanced performance on Xen/VMWare

 -  pvops kernel with Xen PV drivers, KVM virtio drivers, and VMware tools for optimum performance on all hypervisors